G. de P. — I am now ready to answer questions.

 Student — Well, which is the — it is so hard to state it — which is the monad which you describe to us as carrying the reincarnating ego in its bosom?

 G. de P. — It is the spiritual monad which carries the human monad in its bosom.
 Let me try to help you a little.
 I think I see your difficulty.
 The expression of the individuality and of the powers of the spiritual monad is the dhyan-chohan on its own plane; but the monad is not its child the dhyan-chohan, which, as just said, is only an expression of the energies of the monad which after the death of the human being carries the human monad in its bosom.
 The soul of the dhyan-chohan is the spiritual monad; the soul of the human being is the human monad.

-Student — May I ask a question?
-In the book, Man: Fragments of Forgotten History, we read that the reason of the elemental kingdom being so inimical to man is that at one time man neglected his duties towards the elementals, that duty being to evolve men from these elementals.
+Student — In the book, Man: Fragments of Forgotten History, we read that the reason of the elemental kingdom being so inimical to man is that at one time man neglected his duties towards the elementals, that duty being to evolve men from these elementals.
 Would you kindly throw more light on that subject?

 G. de P. — Dear me!
 I read the book you speak of some thirty-five or forty years ago when I was a boy.
 That book is not a standard theosophical book.
 It was a clever attempt by two students, at one time, to put into simple language certain doctrines which then were very new in the Theosophical Society.
 Their attempt was successful in degree; also very unsuccessful in other respects.
 I really don't know what the meaning is of the citation, if it is one, which you have made from this book.
 I don't see the accuracy of the citation that you make.

 Student — Well, it seemed very strange to me that these elementals could be created into men without going through all the kingdoms.